 Looking north to Uncompahgre Peak from Sunshine Peak

 A great hike leads to the top of two of the easiest 14ers to climb in Colorado, Redcloud (14,034 ft.) and Sunshine (14,001 ft.) peaks.
-From the summits a sea of summits and ridges extend in all directions, encompassing large swaths of the San Juan Mountains.
+From the summits a sea of peaks and ridges extend in all directions, encompassing large swaths of the San Juan Mountains.

 - Distance: 11.8 miles (RT)

 - Elevation: 10,425-ft. at Trailhead

 Maximum elevation - 14,034-ft.

 - Elevation Gain: 3,609-ft.